-Aswan Heart Centre
+Aswan Heart Centre Egypt

 Implementation of Essential Emergency Critical Care in Cameroon

-International Medical Class Paediatric Critical Care Bremen
+International Medical Class Global Critical Care

 ROBINAID ACADEMY

-We are following a three-level concept of basic, advanced, and specialized training added by a Continuous Medical Education Program (CME) to maintain and renewal the acquired abilities regularly.
 Furthermore, we provide access to Advanced Studies in order to enable talented graduated physicians and nurses to reinforce their academic and research competences to be prepared to work as an academic teacher or clinical scientist.
-All our training elements meet the WFSICCM (World Federation of Societies of Intensive and Critical Care Medicine) training recommendations for critical care specialists to ensure high international quality standards.

 French Medical Institute for Children